open-feature/go-sdk-contrib/hooks/open-telemetry/README.md

 By default, the hook uses an internal `context.Background()`, however a context can be provided to the hook using the `hook.WithContext(context.Context)` method.
+To wait for all threads to finish processing, the `hook.Wait()` method will be used.
+This is managed by an internal `sync.WaitGroup{}`.
 ## Example
 The following example demonstrates the use of the `OpenTelemetry hook` with the `OpenFeature golang-sdk`.
 The traces are sent to a `zipkin` server running at `:9411` which will receive the following trace:
 ```json